Common Issues

 Solutions:

-- Change your IP: Switch from Wi-Fi to mobile data, or restart your router to get a new dynamic IP.
+Settings > Advanced > Video loading timeoutand increase the value.
+This gives PipePipe more time to fetch stream metadata before giving up. - Change your IP: Switch from Wi-Fi to mobile data, or restart your router to get a new dynamic IP.
+A flagged IP is the most common cause of the

-- Use a VPN: We recommend using a high-quality service like Proton VPN.
+AntiBotException. - Use a VPN: We recommend a high-quality service like Proton VPN.

 - Note: We are not affiliated with this service; this recommendation is based on community tests showing its reliability.